Digital Slide Scanner

 Scanning performance combined with application freedom

-- Rapid switching between fluorescence, brightfield, and polarization
+- Switch rapidly between fluorescence, brightfield and polarization.

-- Research-grade data quality for demanding fluorescence applications
+- Get research-grade data quality for demanding fluorescence applications.

 Axioscan 7 spatial biology